owulveryck/owulveryck.github.io/content/post/20201117-ontology-partii.md

 #### Our graph structure

-We will create a top level structure that will act as a receiver for our graph.
+We will create a top-level structure that will act as a receiver for our graph.
 For the graph itself, we rely on the [`simple.DirectedGraph`](https://pkg.go.dev/gonum.org/v1/gonum/graph/simple#DirectedGraph) implementation provided by the gonum's project.

 So we have: